 To recap, how much does it cost to form a Trust?
 The answer can depend on if you do the work yourself or hire an attorney.
 If you need more help establishing a Trust, the experts at LegalShield can help.

-Learn more about how we can help you create a Living Trust for your estate.
+Learn more about how we can help you set up a Living Trust for your estate.

 Pre-Paid Legal Services, Inc. (“PPLSI”) provides access to legal services offered by a network of provider law firms to PPLSI members through membership-based participation.
 Neither PPLSI nor its officers, employees or sales associates directly or indirectly provide legal services, representation, or advice.
 The information available in this blog is meant to provide general information and is not intended to provide legal advice, render an opinion, or provide any specific recommendations.
 The blog post is not a substitute for competent legal counsel from a licensed professional lawyer in the state or province where your legal issues exist, and the reader is strongly encouraged to seek legal counsel for your specific legal matter.
 Information contained in the blog may be provided by authors who could be third-party paid contributor.
 All information by authors are accepted in good faith, however, PPLSI makes no representation or warranty of any kind, express or implied, regarding the accuracy, adequacy, validity, reliability, availability, or completeness of such information.